 Enter two or three numbers to select channels.
-Enter 0 first for channels 1 to 9.
-For channels 100 and above, press the 1 button, wait until two dashes appear next to the channel display on your TV, then enter the remaining two numbers using the number buttons.
+Enter "0" first for channels 1 to 9.
+For channels 100 and above, press the "1" button, wait until another dash appears next to the channel display on your TV, then enter the remaining two numbers using the number buttons.

-Channel selection may also be performed by pressing CH up (\blacktriangle) or down (\blacktriangledown).
+Channel selection may also be performed by pressing CH up (\blacktriangle) or down (∇).

 NOTE: The TV may not receive some channels if you are not in the correct SIGNAL SOURCE mode.
-(See page 38.)
+(See page 35.)

-HOW TO USE THE GENIUS REMOTE TO CONTROL YOUR TV
+HOW TO USE THE REMOTE TO CONTROL YOUR TV